juicedata/juicefs/docs/en/getting-started/installation.md

 Compiling the JuiceFS client on Windows requires [Go](https://golang.org) 1.18+ and GCC 5.4+.

-Since GCC does not have a native Windows client, the version provided by a third party, either [the pre-compiled versions of MinGW-w64](https://www.mingw-w64.org/downloads) or [Cygwin](https://www.cygwin.com) is needed.
-Here is an example of using MinGW-w64.
+Since GCC does not have a native Windows client, use [pre-compiled MinGW-w64](https://www.mingw-w64.org/downloads) or [Cygwin](https://www.cygwin.com) instead.
+Take MinGW-w64 for example:

 Download MinGW-w64 and add its `bin` directory to the system environment variables.